solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### API Management

-Azure API Management allows organizations to manage and securely expose their APIs hosted on diverse environments from a central service.
+Azure API Management allows organizations to manage and securely expose their APIs hosted in diverse environments from a central service.
 API Management simplifies legacy API modernization, API exposure to multiple platforms, and data interchange between businesses.
 Applications call APIs through an *API gateway* that validates credentials, enforces